souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week4/README.md

 ### CMOS inv Robustness
 1.Switching Threshold:- Vin=Vout Where the cmos cut atthat value Vm=Vin.
 Vgs=Vds and Idsp=-Idsn Depending upon the w/l of nmos and pmos the switching threshold will differ.
 When the ratio of Wp/Lp(increase) to the Wn/Ln is increase switeching threshold increase. as pmos have the more area.
 Rise delay decrease and fall delay increase .
 If the ratio is double then rise =Fall delay(This is the characteristics of clk inv)

+2.Noise Margin:- If the input is in bw 0 to ViL the o/p is VoH(1) and i/p is in bw viH to Vdd the o/p is VoL(0); ViL>VoL and VoH>ViH  40